 Claudia Roth Pierpont’s Roth Unbound: A Writer and His Books, an examination of the life and novels of American literary giant Philip Roth, will be published in October.

-Mike Ritland is a former Navy SEAL who trains dogs for SEAL missions.
+Mike Ritland is a former Navy SEAL who has trained hundreds of MWDs and continues to serve and rehabilitate special forces K9s through his non profit, the Warrior Dog Foundation.
 His memoir, Trident K9 Warriors, is an insightful account of dogs’ important role in military missions.